f1se4/portfolio/md/airbnbds4/part3.md

 * the value 9999 is usually a way to impute nulls, but in this case its frequency is not too far from other values that may be valid, such as 8000, so we won't touch it

-We check the values close to zero
+We will check the values close to zero

 ```python
 plt.figure(figsize=(16,8))